 Orders for Protection

-Anyone seeking an order for protection must contact the Ramsey County Domestic Abuse/Harassment Office.
-The Ramsey County Sheriff’s Office does not issue orders for protection.
+Anyone seeking an Order for Protection (OFP) must contact the Ramsey County Domestic Abuse/Harassment Office.
+The Ramsey County Sheriff’s Office does not issue OFPs.
 All orders are issued through District Court.

-Pursuant to Minnesota Statutes §518B.01, subd.
-2(b), domestic abuse occurs to a family or household member if committed by a family or household member.
-Family or household member is defined as:
+Domestic abuse occurs to a family or household member if committed by a family or household member (Minnesota Statutes §518B.01, subd.
+2(b).
+A family or household member is defined as:

 - Parents and children.